AnaISHDZ/forest-therapy-mindfulness-HSP/README.md

 - `Data/` → Anonymized datasets (to be uploaded after publication, in line with ethics approval)
 - `Analysis/` → Statistical code (R / SPSS syntax)
 - `Figures/` → CONSORT diagram, plots of outcomes, tables
 - `Docs/` → Ethics approval, informed consent templates,
+- ## 🔹 License
+This project is licensed under the terms of the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.
+You are free to share and adapt the material with appropriate attribution.